chmathys-teaching-f22/methods-2-course/README.md

 ## Videos

 This whole course (with a few exceptions) [is on YouTube](https://www.youtube.com/playlist?list=PLvJwKACYy5_MTdnrzxx_1sN389dS9OB3S)!
 These videos are from last year's course which took place under lockdown conditions.
 This year, we're going to cover topics in a slightly different order, starting with an introduction to regression modelling before we go into linear algebra and calculus.
 This means the videos will be less relevant during the first three weeks of the course, but from then on, you can watch them in the order of the playlist.

+## Exam

+- Portfolio consisting of 3 assignments
+- Each assignment will require you to create an R Markdown notebook consisting of a mix of text and code.

+- Due
+  1. End of week 10 (Sunday 13 March, 23:59)
+  2. End of week 14 (Sunday 10 April, 23:59)
+  3. End of week 18 (Sunday 8 May, 23:59)

+You will receive a (short) feedback message from us on your portfolio assignments that you can use for improvements before finalizing your hand-ins.